muhammed-shihebi/React-.NetCore-Example/Readme.md

-I did this project during my internship in SmartPulse company.
+I did this project during my internship at SmartPulse company.
 Mainly, I developed this project to learn how to develop a web application using React in the frontend and .Net Core in the backend.

 # Description